polterguy/magic.data.common/README.md

    table:foo
 ```

-The above will result in the following SQL returned to you. **Notice**, if you're using the special implementations,
+The above will result in the following SQL returned to you.
+If you're using the special implementations,
-such as e.g. **[data.read]**, and/or **[mssql.read]** - The returned SQL might vary, according to your dialect.
-But the
+such as e.g. **[data.read]**, and/or **[mssql.read]** - The returned SQL might vary according to your dialect.
-results of executing the SQL will be the same.
+But the results of executing the SQL will be the same.

 ```
 select * from 'foo' limit 25
 ```

+To avoid accidentally exhausting your database, this slot will by default limit your result set
+to 25 records unless explicitly overridden by your code with a **[limit]** argument.
+You can optionally
-You can optionally supply the following arguments to this slot.
+supply the following arguments to this slot.

 * __[columns]__ - Columns to select
 * __[order]__ - Which column(s) to order the results by.
-You can supply multiple of these arguments.
+You can supply multiple **[order]** arguments
 * __[direction]__ - Which direction to order your columns
 * __[limit]__ - How many records to return, default is 25.
-Set this value to -1 to avoid having the parser inject it
+Set this value to -1 to avoid having the parser inject its default value
 * __[offset]__ - Offset of where to start returning records
 * __[where]__ - Where condition
 * __[join]__ - Join condition
 * __[group]__ - Group by declaration

 For instance, to select only the _"field1"_ column and the _"field2"_ column from _"table1"_,
-and ordering descending by _"field3"_ - You can use something resembling the following.
+and ordering descendingly by _"field3"_ - You can use something resembling the following.

 ```
 sql.read
    table:table1
-   order:field3
-   direction:desc
    columns
       field1
       field2
+   order:field3
+   direction:desc
 ```

 This will result in the following SQL returned.